 Short Track Records

-Short track records in alternative assets returns are a problem that is well-known in the alternative assets literature.
+Short track records in alternative assets returns are a problem that is well-known in the alternative assets’ literature.
 See, for example, Kaplan and Schoar [2005], who show that there is a dearth of performance metrics based on actual transactions.
 The available time series data often relies on non-market valuations or multiyear internal rates of return (IRR), often segmented by the vintage years of the funds.
 For investors seeking to optimally allocate their wealth across public securities and alternative assets, the lack of data is a significant barrier.

 Bayesian methodologies allow for the integration of prior beliefs or information about specific funds into the estimation of returns.
 The prior information effectually supplements limited data, such as short track records.
 The framework aligns well with the unique characteristics of alternative investments, allowing for more accurate and informed returns estimation.